 Being aware of what safety features impress the insurance companies the most is useful.
 It may help with getting some discounts.

 Also, if the truck is not used for any business purposes make this clear to the insurance company.
 The rates for commercial insurance are higher than personal vehicle insurance.
 At the same time do not try and mislead the insurance providers.
-If the truck is used in any way, shape or form for business purposes, the Insurance company must know about this.
+If the truck is used in any way, shape, or form for business purposes, the Insurance company must know about this.

 Knowing what other factors come into play for the premium setting is important.
 It also gives the insurance shopper a heads up to what potential discounts may be available.
 The insured may be able to take advantage of these.
 A few good discounts could lower the premiums.
 It could end up where they are cheaper than what one may pay for some of the other types of vehicles.

 If you are buying a truck and intend on keeping it for a few years, the new safety features may be important for the future.
 Insurance companies will gather stats over this period.
 They recognize a new safety feature as being one that is going to mitigate their risks.
-They may offer a discount for it in the future.
+They may offer a discount on it in the future.
 The driver that has a vehicle with this safety feature may be able to take advantage of that discount.